hubsienda/qfun/content/faqs/qoobix-faqs.md

 ## Are QOOBIX reports guaranteed to be accurate?

-No. QOOBIX reports are AI-assisted and may contain incomplete, outdated, speculative, or inaccurate information.
-They must be independently verified before use.
+QOOBIX produces AI-assisted market intelligence, and no tool at the current state of technology — whether AI-assisted or not — can guarantee complete, current, accurate, commercially valid results without human review.
+For this reason, every report must be reviewed, checked, and interpreted by competent people before it is used for commercial, strategic, legal, technical, financial, procurement, or operational decisions.
+QOOBIX helps structure intelligence.
+It does not remove the need for human judgement.

 ## Does QOOBIX replace professional advice?